-It is seen from the above table that the weighted average scores on the reasons for drop out ranges from 33.33 to 80.95.Unsuitable selection of enterprise, High maintenance cost, Lack of brand name were indicated as the major reasons for the low technical performance which leads to the drop out of the activity units of different sectors.
-The low economic performance due to the High cost of production, Poor financial management, Continuous loss/ debt burden, Insufficient working capital were major reasons which leads to the mass closure of the different activity groups.
-Conflict among other stakeholders, Lack of expertise, Absenteeism, Lack of team spirit /Co-operation, Irregularity of meeting, Lacksupport guidance from MC were the major reasons for the low performance of the social and institutional aspects.
+It is seen from the above table that the weighted average scores on the reasons for drop out ranges from 33.33 to 80.95.
+Unsuitable selection of enterprise (70.78) followed by lack of brand name (68.72) were indicated as the major reasons for the low technical performance which leads to the drop out of the activity units of different sectors.
+The low economic performance was due to the high cost of production and poor financial management (75.31) followed by insufficient working capital (72.33) were a major reason which leads to the mass closure of the different activity groups.
+Conflict among other stakeholders (66.67) followed by lack of leadership (63.79) and lack of expertise (62.55) are marked as the major reasons for the low performance of the social and institutional aspects.